pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

-[Federal Research Public Access Act](http://en.wikipedia.org/wiki/Federal_Research_Public_Access_Act), which would mandate similar requirements across all the big governmental funding agencies, has been introduced to US Congress three times up to this point in time, but has not made it out of committee, primarily because of the lobbying of the Association of American Publishers.[^AAP]
+[Federal Research Public Access Act](http://en.wikipedia.org/wiki/Federal_Research_Public_Access_Act), which would mandate similar requirements across all the big governmental funding agencies, has been introduced to US Congress three times up to this point, but has not made it out of committee, primarily because of the lobbying efforts of the Association of American Publishers.[^AAP]

 More recently, attempts have been made to promote *closed* access to publicly-funded research.
 The most caddish proposal was made right before the